wfpidn/ERM/docs/o-data.md

 - IMERG is a single integrated code system for near-real and post-real time.
 - IMERG is adjusted to Gprecip monthly climatology zonally to achieve a bias profile that is considered reasonable.
-- Multiple runs for different user requirements for latency and accuracy
+- Multiple runs for different user requirements for latency and accuracy<br>
 	- “Early” – 4 hour (example application: flash flooding)
 	- “Late” – 14 hour. (crop forecasting)
 	- “Final” – 3 months (research)